Illedran/beam-smbjoin/README.md

-# scio-smbjoin
+# beam-smbjoin

-## Raison d'être:

-Scio-SMBjoin.
-An implementation of SMB join using Scio.
+An implementation of SMB join using Beam and Scio.
 Work done at Spotify for my thesis at KTH.

 ## How-to:

-1) Generate events with `python3 scripts/gen_events.py`.
-See `gen_events.py --help` for more info.
+1) Generate events with `DataGeneratorKey` and `DataGeneratorEvent`.
 2) Create bucketed events with (e.g.) `SMBMakeBucketsJob`.
 3) Repeat for keys.
 4) Join with `SMBJoinJob`.